jaboaf/jaboaf.github.io/index.md

 I am jojo.
 I draw, dance, surf, ski, cook, love, play, experiment, build, ...

 I program too, it can be a delighting. often i am
-- making pictures depicting ~data~, functions, ...
+- making pictures or animations depicting ~data~, functions, ...
 - building and trying out methods or strategies to answer a question or solve a problem

 most of the time programming, is playing or exploring. i am a beginner.